 Singing Network UK is a free forum, bringing together organisations with an interest in singing to meet twice a year face to face.

-With 27 other organisations in the UK involved in singing and choirs, we have been discussing representations to the government(s) on re-starting choral activity following the Covid-19 lockdown.
+With 29 other organisations in the UK involved in singing and choirs, we discussed representation to the government(s) on re-starting choral activity following the Covid-19 lockdown.

-A clear plan of how to resume singing is now urgently needed to support the mental well-being of the 2 million people who usually sing regularly in groups and the nation as a whole, including choirs’ audiences, congregations and families.
+A clear plan of how to resume singing was urgently needed to support the mental well-being of the 2 million people who usually sing regularly in groups and the nation as a whole, including choirs’ audiences, congregations and families.

-There is also a significant economic impact from singing, of all kinds, on the livelihoods of musicians, teachers, venues, music publishers and other suppliers; currently jeopardised by the impossibility of group singing.
+There was also a significant economic impact on singing, of all kinds, on the livelihoods of musicians, teachers, venues, music publishers and other suppliers; currently jeopardised by the impossibility of group singing.

 - a UK-wide coordinated approach